SamBailey6194/the-ember-table/docs/markdowns/userstories.md

 **So that** I can register quickly.

 **Acceptance Criteria:**
-- OAuth login with Google and Facebook.
+- Login with Google, Facebook and X.
 - Social accounts link to internal user profile.

 **Tasks:**
-- Integrate Google/Facebook login using social-auth.
+- Integrate Google/Facebook/X login using User.
 - Map external profiles to internal user table.
 - Handle edge cases like multiple accounts.